Brendonovich/webdirections-2023/slides.md

 <!--
 - How about this?
   - Calls `useForm` and automatically provides `schema` as `resolver`

 - These types may look scary, but don't worry!
   - `UseZodFormProps` is just the type that `useForm` expects, but removes `resolver` since we're providing it ourselves, and adds `schema`
-  - `T` represents the type of the schema we provide - without it, types wouldn't be passed through to things like `handleSubmit`
+  - `T` represents the type of the schema we provide - without it there would be no type inference -->
--->

 ---